LATEST NEWS

 More Jobs Done!

 These last few weeks saw several more jobs completed down at the Village Hall.
 The old external kitchen door was replaced and, along with the new entrance, we think you would agree that the front of the hall looks a lot more attractive.
 Deborah and Andrew replaced nearly all of the kitchen cupboard doors and repositioned the parking sign in the front car park.
 Thank you both very much!
-Shelving has been added to the new store cupboard at the end of the hall.
-This cupboard (For the Social Club) will be finished during March.
+Shelving has been added to the new store cupboard at the end of the hall and a door fitted.
+This cupboard (For the Social Club) has now been finished.

 Clare Bradder, the Hall's Housekeeper, continues to work her magic keeping the hall shiny and spotless and I have no doubt that we will be embarking upon a clean of the external parts of the hall when spring arrives.